A U.S. Warplane Shot Down a Syrian Jet. Here's Why That's a Big Deal.

 The downing of the Syrian plane raises the possibility of future fighting between pro-Assad forces and U.S. forces that are deployed in Syria in support of Syrian militias battling the Islamic State.

-For the first six years of the Syrian crisis, the United States supported rebel groups fighting Assad, but avoided direct conflict with his forces.
+During the first six years of the Syrian crisis, the United States supported rebel groups fighting Assad, but avoided direct conflict with his forces.
 That changed on April 6 when U.S. President Donald Trump ordered a cruise missile attack on a Syrian air base in response to a chemical attack that killed more than 70 people including civilians.
 Now, it has engaged in air-to-air combat in Syria for the very first time.

 The U.S. military said that it shot the Syrian plane down in order to protect American-backed Syrian militia forces from an attack by pro-regime troops.
 According to a statement from the U.S.-led military coalition, regime forces attacked the town of Ja’Din, south of Tabqa, at approximately 4:30 pm on Sunday.
 An American F/A-18E Super Hornet shot down the Syrian SU-22 after it bombed near members of the Syrian Democratic Forces in the town of Ja’Din, south of Tabqa.